History of Aurangabad

-Chatrapathi Sambhajinagar is a medieval Indian town named after Mughal Emperor Aurangzeb, who established this town during his tenure as the Viceroy of the Deccan (Dakhin), a geographical region comprising parts of modern-day Maharashtra, Telangana and Karnataka.
+Aurangabad is a medieval Indian town named after Mughal Emperor Aurangzeb, who established this town during his tenure as the Viceroy of the Deccan (Dakhin), a geographical region comprising parts of modern-day Maharashtra, Telangana and Karnataka.

 History

 Malik Ambar made it his capital and the men of his army raised their dwellings around it.
 Within a decade, Kharki became a populous and imposing city.
 Malik Ambar cherished strong love and ability for architecture.
 Aurangabad was Ambar's architectural achievement and creation.
 However, 1621, it was ravaged and burnt down by the imperial troops under Jahangir.
 Ambar the founder of the city was always referred to by harsh names by Emperor Jahangir.
 In his memoirs, he never mentions his name without prefixing epithets like wretch, cursed fellow, Habshi, Ambar Siyari, black Ambar, and Ambar Badakhtur.
 Malik Ambar died in 1626.
 He was succeeded by his son Fateh Khan, who changed the name of Kharki to Fatehnagar.
 In the same year, the Moghal viceroy Khan Jahan Lodi, advanced on the city, but retired to Burhanpur on being bribed by the Nizam Shahi Commander, Hamid Khan.
 With the capture of Daulatabad Fort by the imperial troops in 1633, the Nizam Shahi dominions, including Fatehnagar, came under the possession of the Moghals.
 In 1653 when Prince Aurangzeb was appointed the viceroy of the Deccan for the second time, he made Fatehnagar his capital and called it Aurangabad.
 Aurangabad is sometimes referred to as Khujista Bunyad by the Chroniclers of Aurangzeb's reign.